Arcady27/Q-Learning-Flappy-BIrd/README.md

 # Q-Learning-Flappy-Bird
 Q-learning implementation to learn the agent play game Flappy Bird.
+Algorithm is based on DQN by DeepMind (https://deepmind.com/research/dqn/).
+Python implementation of Flappy Bird game is taken from https://github.com/TimoWilken/flappy-bird-pygame with added client module.

-Neural network is coded using Keras library with **Theano** backend (it doesnt' work with Tensorflow backend).
+Neural network is coded using Keras library with **Theano** backend.

-Some additional libraries are needed.
+# Requirements
+* Theano
+* Keras
+* Numpy

+# Installation and setup
 To watch how bird is learning and playing, run command: **python qlearn.py**